1972 Pulau Ubin murder: Discovery of the victim and cause of death

-Yasin and Harun’s murder trial
+Yasin and Harun's murder trial

 Arrest and legal proceedings

 Nine months later, on 9 February 1973, when he was arrested for another crime, 26-year-old Harun surprised his police interrogators by confessing to them about his involvement in the then-unsolved Pulau Ubin robbery.
 He also named Yasin as his accomplice.

-This confession led to Yasin's arrest the next day, and the two men were charged with the murder of Poon Sai Im (murder was, back then, a hanging offence).
-They were tried together in the same trial in the High Court of mainland Singapore for this particular case.
-Maarof, the third man, was initially also arrested but subsequently, the police released him as he was found to be not involved in the robbery or murder.
+This confession led to Yasin's arrest the next day, and the two men were charged with the murder of Poon.
+They were tried together in the same trial in the High Court.
+Maarof was also arrested but was released as he was found to be not involved in the robbery or murder.

 Initially, during their interrogations and pre-trial conferences, both Yasin and Harun admitted to their respective roles in the robbery and murder of Poon.
-However, as the men’s trial started on 5 March 1974, the pair denied that they gave their statements voluntarily and they were being induced by the police interrogators to give them these statements as part of a deal to avoid the death penalty, and to face only charges of robbery and rape.
+However, as the men's trial started on 5 March 1974, the pair denied that they gave their statements voluntarily and they were being induced by the police interrogators to give them these statements as part of a deal to avoid the death penalty, and to face only charges of robbery and rape.
 Yasin even said he was forced to sign to acknowledge the statements under the threat that the police officers would physically assault him if he did not do so.
 Later, after a trial within a trial, the two judges hearing the case - Choor Singh and A. V. Winslow - ruled that these statements should be admitted as evidence.